New

 When your interview link is shared on social media, email previews, or messaging apps, the Open Graph metadata controls what people see.
 This includes:

-• Title — your project headline
+• Title — your OG title (or project headline as fallback)

-• Description — your project description
+• Description — your OG description (or project description as fallback)

 A polished OG preview significantly increases click-through rates, especially on LinkedIn and Slack.
 Configure yours in the Customizing Branding settings.